dagamed131/CompMath/README.md

-In this git i have homeworks of compmath(also i dont have😉).
+In this git i have homeworks of compmath(also sometimes i dont have😉).